johnmeade/linux-yoga-9i-2-in-1-aura/tablet-mode-workaround.md

+## NOTE: This information is deprecated, a better solution is to copy a firmware file from Windows, as described in the "ISH Workaround" section of the main readme.

 # Tablet Mode Workaround

 "Tablet mode" is an event that most desktop environments should use to disable touchpad / keyboard when the laptop is rotated into a tablet.